BNN-UPC/datanetAPI/README.md

 * *traffic_matrix*: Matrix with the time and size distributions used to generate traffic for each src-dst pair (see more details below).
 * *routing_matrix*: Matrix with the paths to connect every src-dst pair (see more details below).
 * *topology_object*: It uses a Graph object from the Networkx library including topology-related information at the node and link-level (see more details below).
+* *links_performance*: list of dictionaries with the performance metrics associated with each link. (see more details below).
+Not all datasets contain this information.
+In that case, this object is None

 **performance_matrix**: This is a matrix that indexes performance measurements at the level of src-dst pairs.
 Particularly, it considers that more than one flow can be exchanged on each src-dst pair.
 Hence, it provides performance measurements at two levels of granularity: (i) for all aggregate flows on each src-dst pair, and (ii) for every flow individually.
 Every element of this matrix (i.e., performance_matrix[src,dst]) contains a dictionary with the following keys:
 * ‘AggInfo’: dictionary with performance measurements for all aggregate flows between a specific [src,dst] pair.